hyperledger-cacti/cacti/docs/docs/external/getting-started/test-network/ledger-initialization.md

     - Set the `chaincode` attribute in each network to `simpleassettransfer`.
     - Set the `aclPolicyPrincipalType` attribute in `network2` to `ca`.
     - Otherwise, leave the default values unchanged.
 - Create `remote-network-config.json` file by copying `remote-network-config.json.template`.
-Use default values if Relays and Drivers are deployed in the host machines; else if they are deployed in docker, update as follows:
+Use default values if relays and drivers are deployed in the host machine; else if they are deployed in Docker, update as follows:
   * Update value for `relayEndpoint` for `network1` as `relay-network1:9080`.
   * Update value for `relayEndpoint` for `network2` as `relay-network2:9083`.
   * Update value for `relayEndpoint` for `Corda_Network` as `relay-corda:9081`.